 Scope of Work

 In 2008, the community voiced their care and concern for McCoppin Square in a vote that committed over $5 million of the 2008 Clean and Safe Neighborhood Parks Bond funding to the park's renovation.

-Our goals, driven by the vision of the local community, are to preserve and enhance the diversity of activities offered by the park; improve comfort, sociability, and aesthetic appeal; increase pedestrian flow; and ensure park safety.
-With these goals in mind, we are working on building a better McCoppin Square, complete with:
+Our goals, driven by the vision of the local community, were to preserve and enhance the diversity of activities offered by the park; improve comfort, sociability, and aesthetic appeal; increase pedestrian flow; and ensure park safety.
+With these goals in mind, the project included:

 - Americans with Disabilities Act (ADA) accessible pathways